 The AFS conformity rules will have a major impact on lenders and credit card issuers.
-A significant number of costs paid by borrowers in lending transactions are not treated as fees for federal income tax purposes (Treas.
-Reg.
-Section 1.1273-2(g)(2).), but are treated as fees for financial accounting purposes.
+A significant number of costs paid by borrowers in lending transactions are not treated as fees for federal income tax purposes, but are treated as fees for financial accounting purposes.
 Instead, for federal income tax purposes, such fees are treated as reducing the issue price of the loan.
 Various authorities apply this rule, even when the loan is provided through a loan facility and not through a term loan, the proceeds of which are immediately advanced to the borrower.
-(See e.g. Rev. Rul.
-73-559, 1973-2 C.B.
-299 (fees paid by seller of loan with below-market interest to compensate purchaser for accepting such below-market interest treated as reduction to loan purchase price and not a fee).)
 These rules allow credit card issuers to defer a significant number of fees paid by credit card users.
-(Rev. Proc.
-2005-47; Rev. Proc.
-2013-26.)

-In Chief Counsel Advice 200019041 (Mar.
+In C.C.A.
+200019041 (Mar.
 3, 2000), the IRS considered the tax treatment of prepaid interest on loans made by insurance companies on policyholder loans.
-Prior to the promulgation of Treasury Regulation Section 1.1273-2(g) (2), the IRS had ruled that insurance companies were required to include prepaid interest in income.
-Following the promulgation of the regulation, however, the IRS held, "prepaid interest reduces a loan's issue price."
+Prior to the promulgation of Treasury Regulation § 1.1273-2(g)(2), the IRS had ruled that insurance companies were required to include prepaid interest in income.
+Following the promulgation of the regulation, however, the IRS held that, "prepaid interest reduces a loan's issue price."
 Accordingly, in the CCA, the IRS held that the prepaid interest was not taxable to the insurance company, but only created a discount on the loan.

-The IRS has consistently treated unused facility fees as premiums paid for the option to borrow money, granting the borrower the right to sell debt securities containing pre-specified terms to the lender for a fixed price.
-(Rev. Rul.
-81-160.)
+The IRS has consistently treated unused facility fees as premiums paid for the option to borrow money, granting the borrower the right to sell debt securities containing prespecified terms to the lender for a fixed price.
 When a loan commitment fee was determined based upon the amount of unissued bonds, the IRS held that the loan commitment fees were in the nature of a standby charge that resulted in the acquisition of a valuable property right, that is, the right to borrow money:

-"Such a loan commitment fee is similar to the cost of an option, which becomes part of the cost of the property acquired upon exercise of the option.
+Such a loan commitment fee is similar to the cost of an option, which becomes part of the cost of the property acquired upon exercise of the option.
 Therefore, if the right is exercised, the commitment fee becomes a cost of acquiring the loan and is to be deducted ratably over the term of the loan.
-If the right is not exercised, the taxpayer may be entitled to a loss deduction."
-(See also CCA 201136022 (Sep.
-9, 2011).)
+If the right is not exercised, the taxpayer may be entitled to a loss deduction.

-The proposed regulations provide that any amounts received by a lender in connection with a lending transaction that are treated as fees on an AFS must be included in the income of the lender in the year of receipt.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(i)(1).)
+The Proposed Regulations provide that any amounts received by a lender in connection with a lending transaction that are treated as fees on an AFS must be included in the income of the lender in the year of receipt.
 This rule voids out the rules discussed in the authorities discussed above for US taxpayers and non-US taxpayers receiving such amounts in connection with a US trade or business.
-In addition, the preamble to the proposed regulations concludes that the enactment of the AFC conformity rule evidences that "Congress [intended] to overturn the tax treatment of those credit card fees as OID [original issue discount], including the use of the OID timing rules, and subject them to the all events test."
-(REG-104870-18, Section 1(E)(7).)
-Accordingly, the proposed regulations are explicit that credit card fees and charges must be recognized when recognized under an AFS and may not be deferred under the OID rules.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(i)(2).)
-Under Rev. Proc.
-2019-37, this change will be made on a cutoff method.
+In addition, the preamble to the Proposed Regulations concludes that the enactment of the AFC conformity rule evidences that "Congress [intended] to overturn the tax treatment of those credit card fees as OID [original issue discount], including the use of the OID timing rules, and subject them to the all events test."
+Accordingly, the Proposed Regulations are explicit that credit card fees and charges must be recognized when recognized under an AFS and may not be deferred under the OID rules.
+Under Revenue Procedure 2019-37, this change will be made on a cut-off method.